ganeti/ganeti/man/hroller.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 hroller will view the nodes as vertices of an undirected graph,
-connecting by instances which have both a primary and a secondary node.
+with two kind of edges.
+Firstly, there are edges from the primary
+to the secondary node of every instance.
+Secondly, two nodes are connected
+by an edge if they are the primary nodes of two instances that have the
-It will then color the graph using a few different heuristics, and
+same secondary node.
+It will then color the graph using a few different
-return the minimum-size color set found.
-Node with the same color don't
+heuristics, and return the minimum-size color set found.
+Node with the same
-share an edge, and as such don't have an instance with both primary and
-secondary node on them, so they are safe to be rebooted concurrently.
+color can then simultaneously migrate all instance off to their respective
+secondary nodes, and it is safe to reboot them simultaneously.

 OPTIONS
 -------